7 Magical Boutique Hotels in Cornwall You’ll Love

 7. Lewinnick Lodge

-The stunning Lewinnick Lodge is set above the Pentire Headland cliffs in Newquay, with stunning views of the Atlantic.
-It is quite the view.
-And with Fistral beach being just a 5 minutes’ drive away, the location is ideal for a beautiful beach getaway.
+The stunning Lewinnick Lodge is set above the Pentire Headland cliffs in Newquay — Cornwall’s surf capital and busiest beach town — with stunning views of the Atlantic.
+If you want boutique accommodation with easy access to nightlife and surf culture, this is your spot.
+It is quite the view, and with Fistral Beach being just a 5 minutes’ drive away, the location is ideal for a beautiful beach getaway.

 In all of the rooms at this Newquay hotel, you’ll find a king-sized bed with a flat-screen TV in front of it, so you can laze in bed while watching your favourite movies.